Yard duty equipment

 The classroom teacher is responsible for the supervision of all students in their care during class.

-If a teacher needs to leave the classroom unattended at any time during a lesson, they should first contact the Principal or Assistant Principal.
-The teacher should then wait until another staff member has arrived at the classroom to supervise the class prior to leaving.
+If a teacher needs to leave the classroom unattended at any time during a lesson, they should first contact Front office/Year Level Coordinator for assistance.
+The teacher should then wait until a replacement staff member has arrived at the classroom before leaving.

 School activities, camps and excursions